ten-protocol/go-ten/design/bridge_design.md

 This function should not be callable by any users or contracts unless they have the `ADMINISTRATOR` role or are the `Owner` of the `MessageBus` contract.
 Along with those requirements, on the Obscuro layer 2, there is an additional security measure - Any incoming transaction to this function is blocked, even if it is coming from an address that has the correct role.
 The protocol will block transactions that do not originate from inside of the enclave due to consuming L1 blocks.
 This means that even if the enclave gets hacked and the keys leak the verifiers will block withdraws.

-When called, the function should store the message in storage.
-Along with it, the whole message should be stored inside of a map called `receivedMessages` that indexes if this message was received for quick access.
+When called, the function should store the message indexed in storage - map of `senders` that contains a map of `topics` which points to array of `messages` should be sufficient.
+Along with it, the hash of the whole message should be used as a key to store a message received flag inside the map `receivedMessages`.
+This map enables quick verification that a message is valid and received.

 ### Query Messages